-Once the criteria for placement in Year Seven has been applied by the school and the year group has reached 150 students, the school will organise the appeals process.
+2.1 Once the criteria for placement in Year 7 has been applied by the school and the year group has reached 180 students, the school will organise the appeals process.
 Governors may agree to 'over offer' in a year group where capacity permits.
-Walton is a fully inclusive school and Governors will consider applications for students of all abilities from all primary schools including small and rural schools.
+Walton is a fully inclusive academy and Governors will consider applications for students of all abilities from all primary schools including small and rural schools.